Khemar1/khemar1.github.io/README.md

-##### **Mobile Application**
+**Mobile Application**

 The AutoVehicle Application is used to communicate with the autonomous vehicle remotely.
+It has in total 12 java classes which includes 7 activities.
+The functions of the activities are as follows:

+Login Activity is where the user enters their information to get access to the application.
+The required information to sign in are a username and a password.
+Before logging in users have the option to save their username by touching the remember me switch.
+Upon tapping the sign in button the entered information will be sent to the database to be verified.

+The Signup Activity allows users without preexisting credentials to add their information to the database.
+The required fields are Name, Username and password.
+The user will also have to reenter their password in another field to ensure that it is correct.
+If any of these fields are left blank the user will not be presented with messages above the fields that need to be filled.
+Upon the completion of this, the information is sent to the database.

-It has in total 12 java classes which includes 6 activities.
-The functions of the activities are as follows: Login Activity is the first page the user will see when they open the application, it is where the user enters their information to get their user specific information which is stored in the database; MenuActivity is the page the user sees after they successfully login, they can now choose whether they want to control the car or retrieve a map; The register activity is where new users sign up with their information to be stored in the database.
-After registering users will be taken back to the login page;
+Menu Activity is the page the user sees upon successfully login, they can now choose whether they want to control the car or start the autonomous feature to retrieve a map.
+They also have the ability to enter the settings activity using the drop options menu in the top right corner of the screen.

+The settings activity is where the user can enter the IP address of their car and turn on their Bluetooth.
+These settings are required to connect to the car.

-The remote control activity has a joystick which the user can use to control the car; the settings activity is where the user can enter the ip address of their car so that they can connect to it; the mapping activity is where the user can see the map that their car has made, it will be blank for new user.
-The app will work in unison with both the database and hardware to be fully functional.
-In addition to these various features, the application also has support for both English and French.
+The remote control activity has a joystick which the user can use to control the car.
+Before opening this activity it is recommended that users enter an IP address in the settings activity.
+Upon the opening of this activity the user will be present with an alert dialog asking them if they want to go to settings to enter an IP address.
+When an IP address is present in the IP address field it is possible to attempt to establish a connection to the car.
+When connected can be used to move the car forward, backward or to the right and left.
+If the an IP address is not entered the joystick can still be moved but it will serve no purpose.
+The close connection button is used to terminate the connection between the application and the car.

+The second Remote Control activity is functionally similar to the first one except that this one connects to the car through a Bluetooth Connection.
+Upon the opening, an alert dialog will be displayed asking the user to go to settings and turn on Bluetooth.
+If the Bluetooth is off and the connect button is tapped, a toast will appear saying stating that the user must go to settings and turn Bluetooth on.
+When Bluetooth is on and the connect button is tapped a toast will appear saying connecting, and upon successful connection another toast will appear saying connected.
+The joystick can be used in a similar fashion to the first remote control activity.
+The close connection button is used to terminate the connection

+The mapping activity is where the autonomous function of the car can be utilized.
+This activity requires that Bluetooth be turned on.
+The start button is used to attempt to establish a connection to the car.
+Upon successful connection a toast will appear saying that the car has started.
+To retrieve the map the stop button is used stop the car and a drawn map of the will be displayed in the white area above.

 (Developed by Khemar Bryan)